Smileyquisourit/py_utils/docs/source/demo/1-database.rst

 Using IDs to represent letters is slightly more complex than simply storing the characters directly.
 However, normalizing the tables this way — by using `INTEGER` keys instead of text — makes the database more robust and consistent.
-For the same reason, we can declare the IDs linking each letter of the word to the ID of the letter as a FOREIGN KEY.
+For the same reason, we declare the IDs linking each letter of the word to the letter ID as `FOREIGN KEY`.
-This adds a small amount of complexity but should have no significant impact on performance for a database of this size, and will allow better integration of future improvements.
+This adds a small amount of complexity but should have no significant impact on performance for a database of this size and will allow better integration of future improvements.

 .. image:: /_static/demo/database-1.png
    :alt: The database scheme